abinit/abinit/doc/tutorial/spin.md

 That the magnetization points upwards is fortuitous, and we can get it pointing downwards by changing the sign of the initial [[spinat]].
-Indeed, in the absence of spin-orbit coupling, there is no relation between the direction of magnetization and the cristal axes.
+Indeed, in the absence of spin-orbit coupling, there is no relation between the direction of magnetization and the crystal axes.
 If we start with a [[spinat]] of 0, the magnetization remains 0. [[spinat]] serves two purposes: it is a way to initially break the spin symmetry (up/down), and also to start with a reasonable magnetic moment, close enough to the final one (in spin DFT,